When the Boys Meet the Girls (album)

-When the Boys Meet the Girls is the eighth studio album by the American R&B vocal group Sister Sledge, released on June 7, 1985, by Atlantic Records.
-It was the group's first release on the Atlantic label.
+When the Boys Meet the Girls is the eighth studio album by the American R&B vocal group Sister Sledge, released on June 7, 1985, by Atlantic Records, their first release on that label.

 Background

 Prior to this album, the group's releases had been released under the Cotillion label, a subsidiary of Atlantic which became defunct in 1985.
-Produced by Nile Rodgers, this album reached number nineteen in the UK charts.
-The two singles released from this album charted in the UK, "Frankie", released in June 1985 peaked at number one; spending seventeen weeks on the charts.
-The single was later was certified gold by the BPI in July 1985.
-The other single, "Dancing on the Jagged Edge",Released in August 1985 peaked at number 50 on the charts in the UK.
+Produced by Nile Rodgers, this album reached number nineteen on the UK charts.
+The two singles released from this album charted in the UK; "Frankie", released in June 1985 peaked at number one and spent seventeen weeks on the charts.
+The single was later certified gold by the BPI in July 1985.
+The other single, "Dancing on the Jagged Edge", released in August 1985, peaked at number 50 in the UK.